 The SBA will forgive the bank loan pursuant to the PPP, if certain conditions are met, namely the bank loan must be used primarily for payroll during the 24-week period following receipt of the loan, without significant staffing reductions during that period.
-The Company believes it is eligible and intends to apply for loan forgiveness in August 2020 when the bank is able to process SBA loan forgiveness application.
+The Company believes it is eligible and intends to apply for loan forgiveness in December 2020 when the bank is able to process SBA loan forgiveness application.
 Should the bank loan not be forgiven, the Company would be required to pay 1% annual interest on the loan with principal and interest payments beginning approximately seven months after receipt of the loan with payments over 18 months.
-The Company has recorded the PPP loan on the balance sheet as of June 30, 2020 as current (due within 12 months) and non-current portions of bank loan, although the Company's PPP bank loan is fully forgiven by the SBA.
+The Company has recorded the PPP loan on the balance sheet as of September 30, 2020 as a liability as current (due within 12 months) and non-current portions of bank loan, although the Company anticipates to reclassify the liability to a contra-expense account on the Company's statements of operations and comprehensive loss at year-end, if the Company's PPP bank loan is fully forgiven by the SBA.